Parabolic Equations with Singular Coefficients and Boundary Data: Analysis and Numerical Simulations: Introduction

 Our results provide justification for numerical approximations by showing that very weak solutions are limits of regularized problems for which standard numerical schemes (e.g., finite differences or finite elements) are applicable.

-The purpose of this work is to extend the framework of very weak solutions to the linear parabolic equation \eqref{1.1}--\eqref{1.3} in the presence of both spatial and time-dependent singularities.
-Our analysis accommodates singularities in the diffusion coefficient \( a \), drift term \( b \), potential \( q \), source term \( f \), initial data \( u_0 \), and boundary data \( g_0, g_1 \), by regularising the problematic terms and constructing solution sequences with uniform estimates.
-This strategy allows us to prove the existence, uniqueness, and consistency of very weak solutions with classical solutions when the data are smooth.
+The aim of this work is to extend the very weak solution framework to the parabolic problem \eqref{1.1}--\eqref{1.3} in the presence of singular coefficients and inhomogeneous Dirichlet boundary data.
+We allow distributional diffusion and drift coefficients, singular potentials and source terms, as well as non-smooth initial and boundary conditions.
+By regularising the coefficients and data and establishing uniform \emph{a priori} estimates, we prove existence and uniqueness of very weak solutions, together with consistency with classical weak solutions in the smooth regime.
+Finally, we provide numerical simulations illustrating the behaviour of regularised solutions under delta-type singularities.

-In a recent work by the authors \cite{RY25}, the analysis of the Klein–Gordon equation with singular coefficients was carried out under inhomogeneous Dirichlet boundary conditions.
-The analytical techniques developed in that study are applicable to the present problem, with appropriate modifications.
+The present work continues our recent analysis of the Klein--Gordon equation with singular coefficients under inhomogeneous Dirichlet boundary conditions \cite{RY25}.
+Many of the analytical techniques developed there, including the regularisation strategy and the derivation of uniform \emph{a priori} estimates, provide the foundation for the current study.
+In contrast to the hyperbolic setting, the parabolic case introduces additional difficulties, since singularities interact with the time evolution and require new arguments.

-In this work, we extend the analytical framework to parabolic partial differential equations with singular coefficients and inhomogeneous Dirichlet boundary conditions in the one-dimensional spatial setting.
-Our formulation accommodates singularities in all components of the model—including diffusion, drift, potential, source terms, and boundary data—through a regularization strategy.
-We establish well-posedness in the very weak sense under this framework.
-Additionally, we present numerical simulations that illustrate the behaviour of the solutions.
-Our methodology builds upon and adapts analytical techniques previously developed for the Klein–Gordon equation with singularities \cite{RY25}.
+To the best of our knowledge, well-posedness for parabolic divergence-form equations with distributional coefficients and non-homogeneous Dirichlet boundary data has not previously been established within the very weak solution framework.
+Thus, the primary novelty of this work lies in the analysis of a parabolic equation with singular diffusion, drift, and potential terms, together with a singular source term, under inhomogeneous Dirichlet boundary conditions.

-The primary novelty of this work lies in the analysis of a parabolic equation with singular coefficients and a source term, under inhomogeneous Dirichlet boundary conditions — a setting which, to the best of our knowledge, has not yet been investigated in the literature.
-This study provides a robust theoretical framework for future analytical and numerical developments in this direction.
+The paper is organised as follows.
+In Section~2 we recall the energy estimates for the homogeneous Dirichlet problem.
+Section~3 contains the existence, uniqueness, and consistency results for very weak solutions under inhomogeneous Dirichlet boundary conditions.
+Section~4 is devoted to numerical experiments.